Turkish cuisine

+Turkish cuisine (Türk mutfağı) encompasses the traditional and regional foods of Turkey and its diaspora.
+It developed primarily from Ottoman cuisine, which synthesized Central Asian culinary traditions with Mediterranean and Middle Eastern influences.
+During the Ottoman period, Turkish cuisine played a central role in influencing the cuisines of the former Ottoman territories, particularly in the Balkans, the Levant, Mesopotamia, North Africa, the South Caucasus and Crimea, resulting in a shared culinary heritage.

-Turkish cuisine shows variation across Turkey.
-The cooking of Istanbul, Bursa, İzmir, and the rest of the Anatolia region inherits many elements of Ottoman court cuisine, including moderate use of spices, a preference for rice over bulgur, koftes, and a wider availability of vegetable stews (türlü), eggplant, stuffed dolmas and fish.
-The cuisine of the Black Sea Region uses fish extensively, especially the Black Sea anchovy (hamsi) and includes maize dishes.
+The cooking of Istanbul, Bursa, İzmir, and the rest of the Anatolia region inherits many elements of Ottoman court cuisine, including moderate use of spices, a preference for rice over bulgur, koftes, and a wider availability of vegetable stews (türlü), eggplant and stuffed dolmas.
+The cuisine of the Black Sea region uses fish extensively, especially the Black Sea anchovy (hamsi) and includes maize dishes.
 The cuisine of the southeast (including Urfa, Gaziantep, Adıyaman and Adana) is famous for its variety of kebabs, mezes and dough-based desserts such as baklava, şöbiyet, kadayıf, katmer and künefe.

-Especially in the western parts of Turkey, where olive trees grow abundantly, olive oil is the major type of oil used for cooking.
+Especially in the western parts of Turkey, where olive trees grow abundantly, olive oil is the primary type of cooking oil.
 The cuisines of the Aegean, Marmara and Mediterranean regions are rich in vegetables, herbs, and fish.
-Central Anatolia has many famous specialties, such as keşkek, mantı (especially from Kayseri) and gözleme.
+Central Anatolia has many well-known specialties, such as keşkek, mantı (especially from Kayseri) and gözleme.
 Food names directly cognate with mantı are also found in Chinese (mantou or steamed bun), and it is generally considered to have originated in Mongolia during the 13th century.

 Specialties are often named for places, and may refer to different styles of preparation.
 For example, Urfa kebap is less spicy and thicker than Adana kebap.
 Although meat-based foods such as kebabs are common in Turkish cuisine abroad, meals in Turkey largely center around rice, vegetables, and bread.

 History

 In the early years of the republic, a few studies were published about regional Anatolian dishes, but cuisine did not feature heavily in Turkish folkloric studies until the 1980s when the fledgling tourism industry encouraged the Turkish state to sponsor two food symposia.
 The papers submitted at the symposia presented the history of Turkish cuisine on a "historical continuum" that dated back to Turkic origins in Central Asia and continued through the Seljuk and Ottoman periods.

 Prior to the symposia, the study of Turkish culinary culture was first popularized by the publication of Süheyl Ünver's Fifty Dishes in Turkish History in 1948.
 This book was based on recipes found in an 18th-century Ottoman manuscript.
 His second book was about the 15th century palace cuisine during the reign of Sultan Mehmed II.
-Following the publication of Ünver's book, subsequent studies were published, including a 1978 study by a historian named Bahaettin Ögel about the Central Asian origins of Turkish cuisine.
+Following the publication of Ünver's book, subsequent studies were published, including a 1978 study by historian Bahaettin Ögel about the Central Asian origins of Turkish cuisine.